aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Legal system:

-civil law system, with regional applications; has not accepted compulsory ICJ jurisdiction
+civil law system, with regional applications; accepts compulsory ICJ jurisdiction, with reservations

 Suffrage: